shyanyong/tp/docs/UserGuide.md

 Should you need to remove your prescriptions, BayMeds allows you to **permanently** delete a specified prescription from the list (currently being displayed).

-In order to do so, type the following command.
+In order delete a prescription, type the following command.

 Format:
 ```